-You can precisely describe the nonlinear, transient motion of electromechanical components, as well as their effects on the drive circuit and control system architecture, using Maxwell.
-You can understand the efficiency of electromechanical systems long before building a prototype in hardware by leveraging Maxwell’s advanced electromagnetic field solvers and seamlessly linking them to integrated circuit and systems simulation technology.
+With Ansys Maxwell, engineers can simulate, and accurately define, nonlinear transient motion of low-frequency electromechanical components.
+In addition, comprehensive analysis on the subsequent EM effects on the drive circuit and control system architecture.
+Users can understand, and optimize the efficiency of electromechanical systems well before building a prototype in hardware.
+Simply leverage Maxwell’s advanced electromagnetic field solvers, seamlessly linking your design to integrated circuit and systems simulation technology.

 Ansys Maxwell Key Features

-Ansys Workbench connects Ansys Maxwell’s electromagnetic field solvers, making it simple to set up and analyze complex coupled-physics behaviors like deformed mesh feedback structures, stress and strain feedback on magnetic properties, EM fluids, and acoustics.
+Ansys Workbench connects Ansys Maxwell’s low-frequency electromagnetic field solvers.
+Conveniently, making it simple to set up and analyze complex coupled-physics behaviors.
+For example, deformed mesh feedback structures, stress and strain feedback on magnetic properties, EM fluids, and acoustics.